zweily/copilot-api/README.md

 - Aider can't use weak models [#2867](https://github.com/Aider-AI/aider/issues/2867)
 - Using o1 as the main model will also result in the same error [#2867](https://github.com/Aider-AI/aider/issues/2867)

+### bolt.diy
+- Does not work - models fail to load

 ## Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.